old-xebis/infrastructure-template/README.md

 - Merge to `main` branch to create or update `stag` environment stub
 - Have present a commit starting `feat` or `fix` from the previous release to create or update `prod` environment stub
 - Commit and push to run validations

+*Release* and *pre-release* tags must follow SemVer string, see [Semantic Versioning 2.0.0: Is there a suggested regular expression (RegEx) to check a SemVer string?](https://semver.org/#is-there-a-suggested-regular-expression-regex-to-check-a-semver-string)

 ### Local Usage